remmercier/patchy/README.md

   "11164",
 ]

-# A list of patches to apply, more on them later
+# An optional list of patches to apply, more on them later
 patches = ["remove-tab"]
 ```